tanghaibao/quota-alignment/README.rst

 Cookbook
 --------
-The default package comes with the test data for case 1 and 2.
+The default package comes with the test data for case 1 and 2 in ``run.sh``.
 More test data set can be downloaded `here <http://chibba.agtec.uga.edu/duplication/data/quota-align-test.tar.gz>`_.
-Unpack into the folder, and execute ``run.sh``, also change ``TEST`` variable in ``run.sh`` for selecting different test cases.
+Unpack into the folder, and execute ``run.sh``.

 BLAST anchors chaining and the quota-based screening
 ::::::::::::::::::::::::::::::::::::::::::::::::::::